19hours/sg-statutes/Acts/Air Navigation Act.md

 (p) for prescribing the fees to be paid in respect of the issue, validation, renewal, extension or variation of any certificate, licence or other document or the undergoing of any examination or test required by the order and in respect of any other matters in respect of which it appears to the Authority to be expedient for the purpose of the order to charge fees;

-(q) for a right to appeal to the Minister against any decisions made by the Authority under the order (whose decision on appeal shall be final) and the procedure for such appeals.
+(q) for a right to appeal to the Minister against any decisions made by the Authority under the order or under section 7C (whose decision on appeal shall be final) and the procedure for such appeals.

 [28/2000; 10/2014]

+[Act 16 of 2015 wef 01/06/2015]

 (3) An order made under this section may make different provisions with respect to different classes of aircraft, aerodromes, persons or property and with respect to different circumstances but shall, so far as practicable, be so framed as not to discriminate in like circumstances between aircraft registered in Singapore operated on charter terms by one air transport undertaking and such aircraft so operated by another such undertaking.